basstian-ai/simple-pim-1754492683911/roadmap.md

 - +- Add unit tests for slugify edge cases (accented chars, ligatures, long truncation, non-Latin input) under tests/slugify.test.js.
 - +- Optionally expand transliteration map for additional languages (Cyrillic/Greek) or provide opt-in transliteration if broader international coverage is needed.
 - +- Audit other utility modules for CJS/ESM interop and add similar compatibility shims where appropriate (pattern used here can be reused).
+- - Run full test suite (npm test) in CI to surface any modules relying on previous slugify edge behavior and fix as needed.
+- - Add unit tests for slugify edge cases (accented chars, ligatures, truncation, empty inputs) under tests/slugify.test.js.
+- - If broader transliteration support is desired (Cyrillic/Greek/CJK), consider opt-in transliteration layer or document current behavior.
+- - Audit other utility modules for CJS/ESM interop and add similar compatibility shims where necessary (pattern used here can be reused).